-PSY340 Changing Lives: Psycho-Social Perspectives of Women - 3 credits in feminist theory and the changing role of women in social institutions.
+PSY340 Changing Lives: Psycho-Social Perspectives of Women - 3 credits

+Students are introduced to women's issues, including current debates in feminist theory and the changing role of women in social institutions.
 The course addresses a wide range of theoretical perspectives, including psychology, social psychology, literature, and women's studies.